stefanwichmann/kelvin/README.md

 6. Wohoo!
 Kelvin is up and running!
 Well done!
 7. Kelvin is now managing your lights and will gradually adjust the color temperature and brightness for you.
 Give it a try by switching lights on and off to see how Kelvin reacts.
 If you want to adjust the default schedule to your needs, just read on and edit the configuration.

+As an alternative to manual installation you can also pull the official [docker image](https://hub.docker.com/r/stefanwichmann/kelvin/) from docker hub.
+Just run ```docker pull stefanwichmann/kelvin```

 # Configuration
 Kelvin will create it's configuration file `config.json` in the current directory and store all necessary information to operate in it.
 By default it is fully usable and looks like this: